reorg/pg_repack/doc/pg_repack.rst

     in alphabetical order.

     The ``z_repack_trigger`` should be the last BEFORE trigger to fire.
-    Please rename your trigger to that it sorts alphabetically before pg_repack's one; you can use::
+    Please rename your trigger so that it sorts alphabetically before pg_repack's one; you can use::

         ALTER TRIGGER zzz_my_trigger ON sometable RENAME TO yyy_my_trigger;